Chikiran/Chikiran/README.md

 <div align="center">
   <h3>About Me <img src="https://media.giphy.com/media/l3vRnAYX3VM3A4RhG/giphy.gif" width="40px" height="40px"></h3>
   <p>
-    Driven by curiosity, I’m dedicated to learning as much as I can about software development and technology.
-I’m always exploring new concepts and refining my understanding of computer science fundamentals.
-Looking forward to learning, building, and making an impact!
+    I’m a curious developer with a passion for learning and exploring new technologies.
+Currently diving deep into <b>software engineering</b> and enhancing my skills in <b>web and game development</b>.
+I'm excited to build, collaborate, and grow in the tech community!
   </p>
 </div>